rufuspollock-okfn/ckan.js/README.md

   })
 ```

-Here's an example of loading data from a CSV file:
+Here's an example of loading data from a CSV file into the DataStore:

 ```
 // npm's csv file